naveedn/naveed-website/content/posts/2020-03-12-interviews-for-senior-software-engineers-are-f-cking-broken.md

 #### They are an unrealistic proxy for everyday development

-First and foremost, they are absolutely nothing like what you would be doing on the job.
-I can tell you with 100% certainty that I have **NEVER** needed to use a heap to solve a real-world programming problem, nor have I seriously considered the benefits of iterating through an array in reverse order to improve the efficiency of an application.
+First and foremost, they do not resemble the work an engineer performs on a daily basis.
+With 100% certainty, I can say that I have **NEVER** needed to use a heap to solve a real-world programming problem, nor have I seriously considered the benefits of iterating through an array in reverse order to improve the efficiency of an application.
 The one time i had to implement a distributed LRU cache for the company, I used [a library](https://github.com/isaacs/node-lru-cache) for the bulk of the work.
-These kinds of problems *don't exist* in modern day software engineering because the power and speed of recent computers make these performance tricks negligible.
+These kinds of problems *don't exist* in modern day software engineering because the commoditization of powerful tools and platforms (like AWS), coupled with the availability of hardware resources in modern computers, make these performance tricks negligible.

 The opposing argument is that while developers nowadays have a cornucopia of libraries and tools at their disposal, it is still critical to know how these tools **actually work** under the hood so that the engineer can make judicious decisions about what tool is appropriate for the job, and in what capacity.
 Fair enough -- I concede that knowing the nuts & bolts of how an algorithm or data structure works allows you to make better informed decisions in your work, and that being good at abstract thinking makes concrete tasks easier.